 Hit the trails at one of the top mountain biking destinations in Virginia’s Blue Ridge, America’s East Coast Mountain Biking Capital.
 We’re a key part of the area’s Silver-Level Ride Center designation from the International Mountain Bike Association.
 Enjoy 14 miles of trails including 9 miles of purpose built bike trails.

-PHASE 2: Roanoke County is currently seeking partner organizations and sponsorships to construct a signature asphalt pump track, which will be located centrally in the core skills area.
+Upon completion of the initial phase of the Explore Park bike skills area, Roanoke County will seek partner organizations and sponsorshipss to construct a signature asphalt pump track, which will be located centrally in the core skills area.
 The pump track will be surrounded by a progressive set of low-to-ground balance features, mellow rollers, berms and natural feature obstacles such as rocks and logs.
-Estimated timeline for completion – Fall 2019.

-PHASE 3: The next phase calls for the development of flow trails and intermediate skills features.
+The next phase calls for the development of flow trails and intermediate skills features.
 Using the new trailhead as a central circulation point, we plan to develop several one-direction downhill single-track routes taking advantage of the natural rolling hillscape within the park.
 Roanoke County will work with local mountain bike enthusiasts for design guidance as these trails are developed.
-Estimated timeline for completion – 2020.